patrickfcf/MovieSearch/README.md

 Movie Search App

 # About
-Movie search application using omdb api with flask
+Movie search application using omdb api with flask that generates a pptx file as output

 # Requirements
 ```